Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: When can I expect to pick up my puppy?

-A: Pups are evaluated for placement at our discretion which is based on experience and a thorough evaluation of each individual puppy.
-This is usually at 8 weeks.
+A: Pups are evaluated for placement at our discretion which is based on experience and thorough evaluations of each individual puppy.
+This is usually by 8 weeks.

 Q: Where are you located?

 A: We are located in Harrisville, Michigan on the east side of the state near the shores of Lake Huron.
-We are approximately 3 1/2 hours north of Detroit off of U.S.23.
+Depending on weather and traffic, we are approximately 3 1/2 to 4 hours north of Detroit off of U.S. 23.

 Q: Why do you place such an emphasis on excellent nutrition?